-The Common Entrance exams (11 plus and 13 plus) are a set of rigorous, but not over stretching exams, supported by the majority of the UK’s public schools.
+The Common Entrance exams (11+ and 13+) are a set of rigorous, but not over stretching exams, supported by the majority of the UK’s public schools.

 Allowing student for this rigorous study at this age puts them at an advantage in developing exam technique, critical thinking, and their overall intellectual development, that not only allows them to flourish for their GCSE and A-Level exams but puts them in good stead for higher education also.

 Common Entrance encourages students to consolidate their knowledge gained from their understanding of the subjects taught under the National Curriculum, whilst also enhancing their critical and analytical skills.